-While possession of a terminal degree is traditionally a requirement for promotion to Assistant Professor, the requirement may be waived in the exceptional instances when a faculty member has had employment and performance experiences that constitute a generally accepted substitute for the terminal degree.
-Demonstration of these experiences will depend upon the faculty member's area of musical specialization.
+While possessing a terminal degree is traditionally a requirement for promotion to Assistant Professor, the requirement may be waived in the exceptional instances when a faculty member has had employment and performance experiences that constitute a generally accepted substitute for the terminal degree.
+Demonstrating these experiences will depend upon the faculty member's area of musical specialization.